 As is common with high-turnover, tourist-heavy restaurants, the food offerings at Kőleves aim to please all tastes with a hybrid menu.
-Hungarian bean goulash, avocado salad, ribeye steak, and New York cheesecake are just some of the varied options on the menu.
-The dishes are prepared without culinary flourish but reliably, although on my most recent visit several of the plates were too salty.
-You can't usually go wrong with the duck (€12) and chicken breast (€10) dishes.
+Hungarian bean goulash (€4), avocado salad (€6), ribeye steak (€17), and New York cheesecake (€4) are just some of the varied options on the menu.
+The dishes are prepared reliably but without culinary flourish, although on my most recent visit several of the plates were too salty.
+Usually, you can't go wrong with the duck leg confit (€12) and chicken breast (€10).
 Kőleves also serves breakfast (until 11 a.m.), where one of the unexpected Ashkenazi items is the matzo brei: matzo fried with eggs.
 It would be even better, if Kőleves paired it with apple sauce, rather than a meager serving of wilted salad.

-While mainly a tourists come here, locals also appear during lunchtime for Kőleves' affordable prix fixe offer (HUF1,250 or €4 for a two-course meal).
+While mainly tourists come here, locals also appear during lunchtime for Kőleves' affordable prix fixe offer (two-course meal for €4).
 In the summer months, the backyard of Kőleves, Kőleves Kert, transforms into an all-welcoming outdoor bar with low-priced drinks and snacks.